BJ and Richeille

 London born Richeille Formento graduated with honors from Central St. Martins College of Art before working as an art director and designer.

 In 2005, BJ and Richeille met while working together on a job in South Beach, Miami.
-They admit to love at first sight, and were married in New York City three months later.
+They admit to love at first sight, and were married in New York City three months later 14 years later they continue to blend a fervent passion for photography with a lasting love for one another.

-Their work has been exhibited worldwide and is in permanent collections of International Center of Photography, Moscow Museum of Arts, Currier Museum, Boca Raton Museum, Bruce Museum, Lewben Museum and Musee Des Art Decoratif Paris.
-They have published “Circumstance: America Down on Bruised Knees” by YK Books (2012) as well a short film “The Voyage” shown at Cannes Film Festival 2016.
+Their work has been exhibited worldwide and is in permanent collections of International Center of Photography, Moscow Museum of Arts, Currier Museum, Boca Raton Museum, Bruce Museum, Lewben Museum and Musee Des Art Decoratif Paris, Monnaie de Paris and Citroën Museum.
+They have published “Circumstance: America Down on Bruised Knees” by YK Books (2012), "Hyteria" and "36" (2019) Tableaux Editions, as well a short film “The Voyage” shown at Cannes Film Festival 2016.